SoftwareTechnologyMQ/SoftwareTechnologyMQ.github.io/research_machine_learning/tf.md

   src_i = args.source
 ~~~~~

 At the end of this block of code, we have an array of models and the index of the model we want to use - similarly for sources.
 If the user put in a command line option to pick the model or source, the `args` variable will contain their choices.
-Thus, we have to `if` blocks, one for models and one for sources, which first looks to see if an option was given on the command line and asks the user for their choice if none was given.
+Thus, we have two `if` blocks, one for models and one for sources, which first looks to see if an option was given on the command line and asks the user for their choice if none was given.

 We use two arrays-of-tuples (`models` and `sources`) to keep track of what models/sources are available and where they can be found in the file system.
 The first parameter of the tuple is a human-readable name and the second is the path in the file system.
 Images can be in multiple paths, so we give an array of paths.
 As you add new images that you want processed, you can either put them in a folder already represented or you can add your new folder here.
 If you add a new model, it will need its own directory and that directory will need to be added to `models`.